 Now, so that the below concepts make sense, it would be a good idea to download sample IEC60870-5-104 or IEC104 PCAP Files and follow the concepts below:

 IEC 60870-5 has information on a set of information objects that are suited to both general SCADA applications, and electrical system applications in particular.
 Each different type of data has a unique type identification number (example Single point information M_SP_NA_1, Double point information M_DP_NA_1).
-Only one type of data is included in any one Application Service Data Unit (ASDU).
-The type is the first field in the ASDU.
-The information object types are grouped by direction (monitoring or control direction) and by the type of information (process info, system info, parameter, file transfer).
+Only one type of data is

 An example of process information in monitoring direction is a measured value, e.g., a bit or an analog.
 In control direction it can be a command to set a bit or a value.